Pieces of the Past: Quilts Tell A Story

 EXTENDED through August 2017

-This exhibit will show that there’s much, much more to a quilt than merely the utilitarian purpose of keeping people warm.
+This exhibit shows that there’s much, much more to a quilt than merely the utilitarian purpose of keeping people warm.
 Quilts are used to decorate homes, as gifts to celebrate a person or event, and to remember a loved one.
 These historic quilts tell stories about their makers, and often are all that remain of these talented, self-sufficient women.

 Support for this exhibit was provided through the Community Arts Grant Program of the Community Foundation of North Central Wisconsin, with funds provided by the Wisconsin Arts Board, a state agency; the Community Foundation; and the B.A. & Esther Greenheck Foundation.